-The CIDOC CRM is expressed in terms of the primitives of semantic data modelling.
-As such, it consists of:

-classes, which represent general notions in the domain of discourse, such as the CIDOC CRM class E21 Person which represents the notion of person;

-properties, which represent the binary relations that link the individuals in the domain of discourse, such as the CIDOC CRM property P152 has parent linking a person to one of the person’s parent.

-Classes and properties are used to express ontological knowledge by means of various kinds of constraints, such as sub-class/sub-property links, e.g., E21 Person is a sub-class of E20 Biological Object, or domain/range constraints, e.g., the domain of P152 has parent is class E21 Person.
+In terms of semantic data modelling, classes and properties are used to express ontological knowledge by means of various kinds of constraints, such as sub-class/sub-property links, e.g., E21 Person is a sub-class of E20 Biological Object, or domain/range constraints, e.g., the domain of P152 has parent is class E21 Person.

 In contrast, first-order logic-based knowledge representation relies on a language for formally encoding an ontology.
 This language can be directly put in correspondence with semantic data modelling in a straightforward way: